Building SaaS with Svelar

 import { ApiKeys } from '@beeblock/svelar/api-keys';

-ApiKeys.configure({ driver: 'memory', prefix: 'sk_' });
+ApiKeys.configure({ driver: 'database', prefix: 'sk_' });

 Programmatic Usage